aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 > Ref：https://docs.aws.amazon.com/controltower/latest/userguide/2022-all.html#version-3.0
 >
-> As a result of, a CloudWatch Logs logGroup to gather CloudTrail logs is no longer newly created on the guest account.
-So, we can no longer deploy notifications to monitor AWS CloudTrail logs.
+> As a result, there is no CloudWatch Logs LogGroup that previously existed on the guest account to which CloudTrail logs were output.
+So, this prevents CloudTrail log monitoring, which was provided by the guest account's governance base.
 >
-> BLEA defines preconditions as follows and provides code.
+> By default, BLEA assumes an LZ3.0 or later environment with the following prerequisites:
-> For how to deal with environments other than the prerequisite environment, see [6-2.
+> If you want to deploy a governance base outside of the prerequisite environments, please refer to [6-2.
 (Optional) Modify the code to match Control Tower landing zone settings](#6-2-governance-based-deployment-to-guest-accounts)
 >
 > Preconditions：
 >